pcdshub/pcdsdevices/docs/source/upcoming_release_notes/875-twincat-states.rst

 Device Updates
 --------------
-- Using the new TwinCATStateDynamic mechanisms and the UpdateComponent, Update the following classes to contain exactly the correct number of twincat configuration states in their component state records:
+- Using the new TwinCATStateDynamic mechanisms and the UpdateComponent, update the following classes to contain exactly the correct number of twincat configuration states in their component state records:
   - ArrivalTimeMonitor (6)
   - AttenuatorSXR_Ladder (9)